Journal of Guidance, Control, and Dynamics

 An 8 degree-of-freedom model is developed that accurately models relative pitching and yawing motion of a payload with respect to a parafoil.
 Constraint forces and moments are found analytically rather than using artificial constraint stabilization.
 A turn rate controller common in precision placement algorithms is used to demonstrate that relative yawing motion of the payload can result in persistent oscillations of the system.
 A model neglecting relative payload yawing failed to predict the same oscillations.
 It is shown that persistent oscillations can be eliminated by reduction of feedback gains; however, resulting tracking performance is poor.
 A reduced order linear model is shown to be able to adequately predict relative payload dynamics for the proposed turn rate controller on the full 8 degree-of-freedom system.

 Slegers, Nathan, "Effects of Canopy-Payload Relative Motion on Control of Autonomous Parafoils" (2010).
-Faculty Publications - Department of Mechanical and Civil Engineering.
+Faculty Publications - Biomedical, Mechanical, and Civil Engineering.
 9.